Tropical storm warnings for South Florida as Eta churns northward

 Tropical storm warnings have been posted for the Florida Keys and extreme South Florida, including Miami.
 Warnings are also in effect for the Cayman Islands, the northwest Bahamas and all but western Cuba (which is under a tropical storm watch).

-Tropical storm watches expand farther north in South Florida, and include Naples and Cape Coral on the west coast and West Palm Beach, Port St. Lucie, and Titusville on the east coast.
+Tropical storm watches expand farther north in South Florida, and include Naples and Cape Coral on the west coast and West Palm Beach, Port St. Lucie and Titusville on the east coast.

-Significant heavy rainfall and flooding are forecast in South Florida, where the National Hurricane Center predicts rainfall of 5 to 10 inches or more.
-Tropical-storm-storm force winds are also possible by Sunday night into Monday when the storm center makes its closest approach.
+Significant heavy rainfall and flooding are forecast in South Florida, where the National Hurricane Center predicts rainfall of five to 10 inches or more.
+Tropical-storm-force winds are also possible by Sunday night into Monday, when the storm center makes its closest approach.

 “Flooding is one of the greatest potential impacts from #Eta,” tweeted the National Weather Service forecast office in Miami.
 “This risk should increase this weekend into early next week due to periods of heavy rainfall.”

-In South Florida, as well as the Florida Keys, a storm surge of 1 to 3 feet is also possible in coastal areas Sunday into Monday.
+In South Florida, as well as the Florida Keys, a storm surge of one to three feet is also possible in coastal areas Sunday into Monday.

 Tracking Eta

 At 10 a.m.
-Saturday, the center of Eta was located 45 miles west-northwest of Grand Cayman on the Cayman Islands.
-Maximum winds were around 40 mph as the system barreled northeastward at 17 mph.
+Saturday, the center of Eta was 45 miles west-northwest of Grand Cayman on the Cayman Islands.
+Maximum winds were about 40 mph as the system barreled northeastward at 17 mph.

-Still somewhat disheveled, the Hurricane Center noted the one-time Category 4 hurricane was becoming “a little better organized” Saturday morning.
+Although the storm was still somewhat disheveled, the Hurricane Center noted the onetime Category 4 hurricane was becoming “a little better organized” Saturday morning.
 Currently, most of the heavy rainfall is found east of the center, the storm still rather lopsided.

-After 3 to 6 inches on Friday, the Cayman Islands National Weather Service was calling for a broad 6 to 10 inches Saturday with a few more on Sunday.
+After three to six inches on Friday, the Cayman Islands National Weather Service was calling for a broad six to 10 inches Saturday with a few more on Sunday.
 Some locales could approach 20 inches total.
 The group was also predicting “torrential rain and intermittent thunderstorms.”

 Rain was just beginning to arrive along the south coast of central Cuba early Saturday, the precipitation set to increase in coverage and intensity late day and into the overnight.
-Bands of heavy downpours should last through the morning hours on Sunday, a widespread 5 to 10 inches falling with localized totals of 25 inches.
+Bands of heavy downpours should last through the morning hours on Sunday, a widespread five to 10 inches falling with localized totals of 25 inches.

-Sancti Spritus, Santa Clara, Morón, and Camaguey could all find themselves along the axis of heaviest rainfall.
+Sancti Spiritus, Santa Clara, Morón and Camaguey could all find themselves along the axis of heaviest rainfall.

 Impact to Florida